zimbad33/v4-api-docs/README.md

 Orders
 ======

 The placement of an order (by a rewards programs or a supplier, on behalf of an end user) is handled through the creation of order objects.
-Orders are composed of several sub-objects: Member, Order Supplier, and Order Item.
+Orders are composed of several sub objects: Member, Order Supplier, and Order Item.

 ## The order object